leomccormack/Spatial_Audio_Framework/README.md

 * if you are researcher who has developed a spatial-audio related method and want to integrate it into the framework... or
 * if you notice that an existing piece of code can be rewritten to make it clearer, faster, or to fix a bug...

 then please feel free to do so and submit a pull request.
-Note, however, that if the changes/additions are major, then maybe consider first discussing it via a github "issue" or by contacting the developers directly via email.
+Note, however, that if the changes/additions are major, then perhaps consider first discussing it via a github "issue" or by contacting the developers directly via email.
 We may also be able to help with the implementation if needed :- )

 ## Contributors